Yunikuna-Joey/Yum/README.md

     - 'alembic upgrade head'

 7) That should do it!
 Repeat steps 5 / 6 for any future changes with the database!

+8) [MISC] If you would like to see the history / rollback a change:
+    - 'alembic history' to display the unique version ID's of your revisions

+    - 'alembic downgrade unique_id'